tirth063/my-contect-webapp/README.md

 1.  **Build the Docker image:**
     ```bash
-    docker build -t contactnexus .
+    docker build -t my-contact .
     ```
 2.  **Run the Docker container:**
     ```bash
-    docker run -p 3000:3000 contactnexus
+    docker run -p 3000:3000 my-contact
     ```
     The application will be available at `http://localhost:3000`.

 ## Deployment

 The application is designed to be deployable on platforms like Render, Vercel, or any service that supports Node.js/Next.js applications or Docker containers.
-The Dockerfile uses a multi-stage build for an optimized production image and respects the `PORT` environment variable set by hosting providers.
+The Dockerfile uses a multi-stage build and Next.js's standalone output feature for an optimized production image and respects the `PORT` environment variable set by hosting providers.
+Refer to `PROJECT_OVERVIEW.md` for more details on features and architecture.